Art in Action

 Clifford Art On Display

-Check out the posting Now Showing: Clifford’s Art in Action Around Town for details about where you can see our students’ beautiful paintings and drawings in public venues!
-The kids’ artwork regularly appears in class, and expect a big art show towards the end of the year in the MUB.
+Clifford students’ artwork is all around town!
+Find out you where can see our students’ beautiful paintings and drawings in public venues locally.
+(Click here, too, for more photos of our students’ artwork in Peet’s.)
+Your kids’ artwork is regularly on display in the classroom and during the Winter show (if scheduled).
+You can also expect a big art show during Open House, towards the end of the school year in the MUB.

 Leave a Reply